Am I getting soft on Part Worn Tyres? 22% of British Drivers Now Using Them-should we be worried?

 Part Worn Tyres

-These are very alarming figures 22%, almost a quarter of the driving public are buying these part worn tyres
+These are very alarming figures 22%, almost a quarter of the driving public, are buying these part worn tyres

 But I am now thinking differently about the problem.
-In my opinion the Part Worn Tyres market has increased due to the financial crisis and a lot of young families are having to make
+In my opinion, the Part Worn Tyres market has increased due to the financial crisis and a lot of young families are having to make

-huge economic changes in their household budgets, but they regard their car as sanctity, a necessity, they will keep it running at whatever cost, even if it means running the car without insurance or road tax.
+huge economic changes in their household budgets, but they regard their car as a sanctity, a necessity, and they will keep it running at whatever cost, even if it means running the car without insurance or road tax.

-It is the tyre industry that should make sure that the tyres that these people are using are in fact safe to use and come under the Part Worn Tyres law (Under The Motor Vehicle Tyres (Safety) Regulations 1994 (reg.7.) part of the Consumer Protection Act) that we have here in the UK and probably other countries too.
+It is the tyre industry that should make sure that the tyres that these people are using are in fact safe to use and come under the Part Worn Tyres law (under the Motor Vehicle Tyres (Safety) Regulations 1994 (reg.
+7) part of the Consumer Protection Act) that we have here in the UK and probably other countries too.

 17% of drivers would also keep buying part worn tyres.

-In my opinion this is also the same problem that is affecting the tyre market at the moment.
+In my opinion, this is also the same problem that is affecting the tyre market at the moment.

 Fighting back with cheap budget tyres